tandao0909/hands-on-with-DS/Chapter 10/note.md

 # Implementing MLPs with Keras

-- Keras is TensorFlow's high-level depp learning API: it allows you to build, train , evaluate, and execute all sorts of neural networks.
+- Keras is TensorFlow's high-level deep learning API: it allows you to build, train , evaluate, and execute all sorts of neural networks.

 ## Building an Image Classifier Using the Sequential API